whereistejas/old-blog-backup/_drafts/2020-09-24-SAP-HANA-XSA.md

 ## General layout of any HDI container

-Sending or receiving data across any HDI container requires three things: users, roles and synonyms, to be cofigured in a specific manner across both the source and target containers, for things to work out smoothly [1].
+Sending or receiving data across any HDI container requires three things: users, synonyms and roles; to be cofigured in a specific manner across both the source and target containers, for things to work out smoothly [[1]](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.05/en-US/a260b05631a24a759bba932aa6d81b64.html).

 Within any container there are three kind of users:
 1. Schema owner